Understanding Insurance Settlements

 After an investigation into who is at fault, to what degree, and what the losses are, the insurance company will offer an insurance settlement.
 Oftentimes, this first offer is far less than what your economic and non-economic losses actually total.
 While every accident case is different, you may have the legal right to pursue the following:

-- Damages to property
+• Damages to property

-- Medical costs including ambulance and Emergency Room care, prescribed drugs, follow-up doctor visits, physical therapy, and the cost of transportation to and from medical appointments
+• Medical costs, including ambulance and emergency room care, prescribed drugs, follow-up doctor visits, physical therapy, and the cost of transportation to and from medical appointments

-- Future medical costs for long term effects
+• Future medical costs for long-term effects

-- Loss of wages due to missed work
+• Loss of wages due to missed work

-- Loss of future wages
+• Loss of future wages

-- Pain and suffering damages
+• Pain and suffering damages

 Who is on Your Side: Tyroler Leonard Injury Law

-With the insurance companies working so hard to pay as little as possible to victims in the insurance settlement process, contact an experienced personal injury attorney to negotiate on your behalf can ensure that you receive the compensation for your injuries and losses you deserve.
-Additionally, Tyroler Leonard Injury Law takes personal injury cases on a contingency fee basis, meaning that victims pay nothing unless our attorneys are able to recover money for you.
-If you are feeling overwhelmed dealing with your insurance company and feel that you may not receive a full and fair settlement offer, consider visiting with the experienced personal injury attorneys at Tyroler Leonard Injury Law at (651) 259-1113 today for a free consultation.
+With the insurance companies working so hard to pay as little as possible to victims in the insurance settlement process, contacting an experienced personal injury attorney to negotiate on your behalf can ensure that you receive the compensation for your injuries and losses you deserve.
+Additionally, Tyroler Leonard Injury Law takes personal injury cases on a contingency fee basis, meaning that victims pay nothing unless our attorneys are able to recover money for them.
+If you are feeling overwhelmed dealing with your insurance company and feel that you may not receive a full and fair settlement offer, consider talking with the experienced personal injury attorneys at Tyroler Leonard Injury Law at (651) 259-1113 today for a free consultation.